 3. Choose one tool to perform construction estimating tasks

 If you find yourself using a series of disconnected tools, formulas, websites, and indices to price work then know you’re not alone.
-Most Estimators rely on this type of process – nothing does everything you need, but together they get the job done… with a few hiccups along the way.
+Lots of estimators rely on this type of process – nothing does everything you need, but together they get the job done… with a few hiccups along the way.

 Here are a few of the ‘systems’ we find people using: